David-McKenna/udpPacketManager/docs/README_INTEGRATION.md

 0 on an unrecoverable error).
 The data will then be available at `reader->meta->outputData[i]`, where `i` ranges from `0` to `reader->meta->numOutputs - 1`.
-By default, the data is aligned for SIMD operations with registers up to 512 bytes long.
+By default, the data is aligned for SIMD operations with registers up to 512 bits long.

 You may want to check `reader->meta->packetsPerIteration` to ensure it's as long as you expect -- this value may shrink if you have out of